-- 1 Hold MENU.

-- 2 Select System > Backlight.

-- 3 Select an option:

-- Select During Activity.

-- · Select General Use.

-- · Select During Sleep.

-- 4 Select an option:

-- · Select Brightness to set the brightness level of the screen.

-- Select Keys & Touch to turn on the screen for button presses and screen taps.

-- · Select Alerts to turn on the screen for alerts.

-- Select Wrist Gesture to turn on the screen by raising and turning your arm to look at your wrist.

-- Select Timeout to set the length of time before the screen turns off.
+- 1 Hold MENU. - 2 Select System > Backlight. - 3 Select Night Vision to reduce the backlight intensity for compatibility with night vision goggles (optional). - 4 Select an option: - · Select During Activity. - · Select General Use. - · Select During Sleep. - 5 Select an option: - · Select Brightness to set the brightness level of the screen. - NOTE: If you enable night vision mode, you cannot adjust the brightness level. - Select Keys & Touch to turn on the screen for button presses and screen taps. - · Select Alerts to turn on the screen for alerts. - · Select Wrist Gesture to turn on the screen by raising and turning your arm to look at your wrist. - · Select Timeout to set the length of time before the screen turns off.